amit1640/Resume_Challenge_9/README.md

 ## Presentation

- MY_PRESENTATION.pptx - It contains ppt pf the insights from the project.
+ MY_PRESENTATION.pptx - It contains ppt of the insights from the project.

 ## SQL Queries and Outputs